AI-Focused Retrospectives for Team AI Working Agreements

 Start with real examples

-Where did AI save time this month?Where did AI produce something we had to correct?Where did AI make review harder?Where are we unsure whether AI use is allowed?What AI use case should more people on this team know about?
+Where did AI save time this month?Where did AI produce an output that someone on the team had to correct before the work could continue?Where did AI make review harder?Where are the rules unclear enough that people feel unsure whether AI use is allowed?Which useful AI case should the team know?

 Clarify human review